constantgillet/NOVA-Convert/README.md

 ## Features

-- It will allow your assistant to convert yards in meters
+- It will allow your assistant to convert yards to meters
+- It will allow your assistant to convert pounds to kilograms

 ## Support and contribution